MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/nic-teaming/NIC-Teaming.md

 -   When the team is in any switch dependent mode (static teaming or LACP teaming), the switch that the team is connected to controls the inbound traffic distribution.
 The host's NIC Teaming software can't predict which team member gets the inbound traffic for a VM and it may be that the switch distributes the traffic for a VM across all team members.
 As a result of the NIC Teaming software, working with the Hyper-V switch, programs a queue for the VM on every team member, not just one team member.

--   When the team is in switch-independent mode and uses an address hash load distribution algorithm, the inbound traffic always comes in on one NIC (the primary team member) - all of it on just one team member.
-Since other team members aren't dealing with inbound traffic, they get programmed with the same queues as the primary member so that if the primary member fails any other team member can be used to pick up the inbound traffic, and the queues are already in place.
+-   When the team is in switch-independent mode and uses address hash load balancing, the inbound traffic always comes in on one NIC (the primary team member) - all of it on just one team member.
+Since other team members aren't dealing with inbound traffic, they get programmed with the same queues as the primary member so that if the primary member fails, any other team member can be used to pick up the inbound traffic, and the queues are already in place.

-Most NICs have queues that can be used for either Receive Side Scaling (RSS) or VMQ, but not both at the same time.
+- Most NICs have queues used for either Receive Side Scaling (RSS) or VMQ, but not at the same time.
 Some VMQ settings appear to be settings for RSS queues but are settings on the generic queues that both RSS and VMQ use depending on which feature is presently in use.
 Each NIC has, in its advanced properties, values for *RssBaseProcNumber and \*MaxRssProcessors.
 Following are a few VMQ settings that provide better system performance.

 -   Ideally, each NIC should have the *RssBaseProcNumber set to an even number greater than or equal to two (2).
-This is because the first physical processor, Core 0 (logical processors 0 and 1), typically does most of the system processing so the network processing should be steered away from this physical processor.
-(Some machine architectures don't have two logical processors per physical processor so for such machines the base processor should be greater than or equal to 1.
-If in doubt assume your host is using a 2 logical processor per physical processor architecture.)
+The first physical processor, Core 0 (logical processors 0 and 1), typically does most of the system processing so the network processing should steer away from this physical processor.
+Some machine architectures don't have two logical processors per physical processor, so for such machines, the base processor should be greater than or equal to 1.
+If in doubt assume your host is using a 2 logical processor per physical processor architecture.

--   If the team is in Sum-of-Queues mode the team members' processors should be, to the extent practical, non-overlapping.
+-   If the team is in Sum-of-Queues mode the team members' processors should be non-overlapping.
 For example, in a 4-core host (8 logical processors) with a team of 2 10Gbps NICs, you could set the first one to use the base processor of 2 and to use 4 cores; the second would be set to use base processor 6 and use 2 cores.

 -   If the team is in Min-Queues mode the processor sets used by the team members must be identical.

-## NIC Teaming and Hyper-V Network Virtualization (HNV)
+## Hyper-V Network Virtualization (HNV)
 NIC Teaming is fully compatible with Hyper-V Network Virtualization (HNV).
-The HNV management system provides information to the NIC Teaming driver that allows NIC Teaming to distribute the load in a way that is optimized for the HNV traffic.
+The HNV management system provides information to the NIC Teaming driver that allows NIC Teaming to distribute the load in a way that optimizes HNV traffic.

-## NIC Teaming and Live Migration
+## Live Migration
 NIC Teaming in VMs does not affect Live Migration.
-The same rules exist for Live Migration whether or not NIC Teaming is configured in the VM.
+The same rules exist for Live Migration whether or not configuring NIC Teaming in the VM.

-## NIC Teaming and Virtual Local Area Networks (VLANs)
+## Virtual Local Area Networks (VLANs)

->Applies to: Windows Server (Semi-Annual Channel), Windows Server 2016

-In this topic, we provide you information about using NIC Teaming with virtual local area networks (VLANs) on both host computers and VMs.

-### Team interfaces and VLANs
 When you use NIC Teaming, creating multiple team interfaces allows a host to connect to different VLANs at the same time.
 Configure your environment using the following guidelines: